NLIreland/puppet-fcrepo/README.md

 It also deploys the Fedora WAR and Fedora configuration files.

 ###Beginning with fcrepo

+####Install the module

+Clone this project, then in the top-level directory puppet-fcrepo, run thses commands:

+    puppet module build .
+    sudo puppet module install pkg/sprater-fcrepo-<version>.tar.gz

+where `<version>` is the current version of the module.

+####Enable the module in Puppet

 include '::fcrepo' is enough to get you up and running.
 If you wish to pass in
 parameters like which servers to use then you can use:
 ```puppet